robmosys-tum/PapPercComp/mediapipe/docs/getting_started/install.md

     # Hello World!
     ```

+If you run into a build error, please
+read [Troubleshooting](./troubleshooting.md) to find the solutions of several
+common build issues.

 ## Installing using Docker

 This will use a Docker image that will isolate mediapipe's installation from the rest of the system.